jack-maber/comp110-worksheets/worksheet_B/README.md

      WHILE(characterposition<4)
-        IF (guessedletter=randomletter)               //WHILE LOOP COMPARES THE PLAYER INPUTTED LETTER WITH THE RANDOM PASSWORDS LETTER similarity = similarity + 1               //IF THE LETTER MATCHES 1 IS ADDED TO THE SIMILARITY SCORE characterposition = characterposition + 1 //1 is add to the characterposition so that when it loops again it doesn't repeat
+        IF (guessedletter=randomletter)               //WHILE LOOP COMPARES THE PLAYER INPUTTED LETTER WITH THE RANDOM PASSWORDS LETTER similarity = similarity + 1               //IF THE LETTER MATCHES 1 IS ADDED TO THE SIMILARITY SCORE characterposition = characterposition + 1 //1 IS TO ADD THE CHARACTER POSITION SO WHEN IT LOOPS AGAIN IT DOESN'T REPEAT
         ELSE IF
             i = i + 1                                 //IF THE CHARACTER DOESN'T MATCH IT JUST MOVES ONTO THE NEXT CHARACTER END IF